Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 (No moon icon in upper right)

-According to a tip I read on the iPhone tip-application, you should not be in the habit of charging your iPhone in the car using a car charger.
+You should not be in the habit of charging your iPhone in the car using a car charger.
 If you do, make sure you only plug the phone in after the vehicle has been cranked, and remove the phone from the charger before the vehicle has been turned off.
-Apparently, when a vehicle is cranked and turned off, a surge of energy could possibly damage your expensive electronic equipment.
-Great tip to remember, a new iPhone without a 2-year contract costs $500.
-OUCH!

 Just drag similar apps over each other and they will automatically create a folder and name itself.
 From here, you can add to them very easily.